 I also wanted to do a fun feature wall behind the washer and dryer, sort of a backsplash, but ultimately there wasn’t time to do this.
 I never felt 100% sure of any of the options I considered, and I didn’t want to rush the decision just to do something I didn’t like in the end.
 So I’m going to live with the space for a while, then go back and make a few tweaks, which I’ll discuss later on. **UPDATE: I wound up making a decision on this!
 See the end of this post for the final final reveal!**

-I chose to limit myself to spending $100 or less during the space of the One Room Challenge this spring.
+I chose to limit myself to spending $100 or less during the space of the One Room Challenge to create the Fun, Colorful Laundry Room.
 (We bought the new cabinets with birthday money while they were on sale last year.
 They cost about $150.
 So the goal is for the total cost of the room including cabinets to come in under $250.)

 Here’s the breakdown, including sales tax!